ICanBoogie/ICanBoogie/README.md

 2\.
 On the second line the [Core][] instance is created with the _auto-config_ and its `boot()` method is invoked.
 At this point ICanBoogie and some low-level components are configured and booted.
-Your application is ready to take orders.
+Your application is ready to process requests.

 3\.
-On the third line the application is run.
-This implies the following:
+On the third line the application is run, which implies the following:

 3.1\.
 The HTTP response code is set to 500, so that if a fatal error occurs the error message won't be sent with the HTTP code 200 (Ok).